International Conference on Sustainability Education (ICSE 2019)

 Call for papers

 Contributions are invited for presentation during technical sessions of the Conference.
-An abstract of around 200 words in English will be invited for submission.
+An abstract of around 800 words in English has been invited.
 These will be reviewed and published.

 Mobius Foundation, established in 2015, is a non-profit organization working towards environmental sustainability.
 With the objective of creating awareness, Mobius Foundation has been spearheading various educational programmes around the country.
 It is setting up a residential green school in Coorg, Karnataka and a Day School in Atrouli Village, Uttar Pradesh.
 The Project “Aakar” is promoting population stabilization, in the two districts of Uttar Pradesh (Behraich and Barabanki) targeting 200 villages and will further roll out across five districts with highest birth rates.
 It educates people on the importance of reproductive health, family planning and increasing the uptake of contraceptives.
 Project “Sanjeevani” is a part of many ecological conservation projects undertaken by Mobius Foundation towards environmental sustainability.
 As many as 150 people, school students, youth, farmers, Selfhelp group members, Kisan club members, officials of various departments and other NGOs have taken part in this plantation drive, at ARF R&D Centre of Chidana, Sonepat.
 The Recycling project of the Foundation helps achieve an eco-friendly environment through conservation of natural resources, decline in energy consumption and decrease in pollution.
 There are many such project and participation by Mobius Foundation in various other sectors like Mobile Health Camps, School Support Programs, Solar Street Lights installation, Toilet Construction, Training & Awareness Program on food safety and natural farming practices.
 Mobius is always on move and in constant search of opportunities where it can contribute to the world in building a sustainable future.